 Robotic process automation (RPA) can be used for Oracle to speed up processes and lower risk and costs.
 Learn how and see examples of use cases for Oracle process automation in this blog post.

-There are numerous processes in Oracle that can be automated with RPA - so many that it’s close to impossible to list them here.
+There are numerous processes in Oracle that can be automated with RPA - so many that it’s close to impossible to list them all here.
 But most of these processes have one thing in common; they involve data migration in some shape or form.

 While some data-related tasks are rather complex and require human intelligence, creativity and critical thinking, others are prone to error when performed by humans.
 These are often also the most repetitive, tedious, and boring tasks, which means people are usually more than happy to let robots perform them.

 RPA is not about replacing humans with robots, but rather about letting people focus on strategic tasks that require human touch, and letting robots do the rest.
 It is the introduction of this mindset to operations that drives higher productivity, lower costs and reduced risk.

 Examples of where RPA can be used with Oracle are:

 From the first time a customer enters a website to after they’ve made their purchases and perhaps need support, RPA can help enhance customer experience.